tdorssers/ztp/README.md

   *save* | boolean to indicate to save configuration at script completion *template* | string holding configuration template with $-based placeholders

 Default settings are inherited by all stacks, but stack settings have preference.
 For example: if the default version is 16.6.5 and the stack version is 16.9.2, then the latter is used.
 When the variable DATA is filled, the script, IOS XE images and configurations can be served by any HTTP server.
+The configuration template does not support multi-line banners, this is a limitation of ZTP.
 Example configuration of *script.py*:

 ```python
 SYSLOG = '10.0.0.1'